Dumbbell Decline Bench Press

 Dumbbell Decline Bench Press Benefits

-• Targets the lower portion of the chest muscles
+• Targets the lower (sternal) head of the pectoralis major more than flat pressing

 Dumbbell Decline Bench Press Muscles Worked